 Fellowships Available Exclusively to Columbia Law School Graduates Include:

-The one-year Arts Law Fellowships provide J.D. graduates, who are interested in and demonstrate preparation for a career in arts law, with the opportunity to gain experience, skills, and valuable contacts, while connecting talented young lawyers with agencies, which are confronting great demands and diminished resources.
+The one-year Joseph Solomon Fellowships provide J.D. graduates, who are interested in and demonstrate preparation for a career in arts law, with the opportunity to gain experience, skills, and valuable contacts, while connecting talented young lawyers with agencies, which are confronting great demands and diminished resources.
 More info here.

 - Greater China Public Interest Fellowship (2015)

 The Greater China Public Interest Fellowship is designed to provide meaningful opportunities in public interest law in greater China.
 The Greater China Public Interest Fellowship will be awarded to one member of the Columbia Law School J.D. or LL.M. program, either from the current or a recent graduating class, to spend one year working with a public interest organization in China.
 Click here for more information.